alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/32-the-destruction-of-the-wicked/32-the-destruction-of-the-wicked.md

 !v[https://sabbath-school-resources-assets.adventech.io/en/pm/studying-together-01-bible-studies-you-can-give/assets/19DestructionOfTheWicked.mp4]

-_Jer.31:3_ — God's character is one of love.
+_Jer.
+31:3_ — God's character is one of love.

 _2 Pet.
 3:9_ — God is not willing that any should perish.

-_Heb.12:29_ — Our God is a consuming fire.
+_Heb.
+12:29_ — Our God is a consuming fire.
 To sin, wherever found, God is a consuming fire.

 _Mal.
 4:1-3_ — Sinners will ultimately be burned up or turned to ashes.

-_Ps.37:10_ — The wicked shall not be.
+_Ps.
+37:10_ — The wicked shall not be.

-_Ps.37:20_ — The wicked shall perish, they shall consume away.
+_Ps.
+37:20_ — The wicked shall perish, they shall consume away.

-_Ps.37:36_ — The wicked will not be found.
+_Ps.
+37:36_ — The wicked will not be found.

 _Matt.
 25:46_ — The punishment will be everlasting.
 Note the text does not say "everlasting punishing".
 It is a single punishment whose effect lasts forever.